d451gon/kitti_dogma_dataset/README.md

   - channel 1: dynamic occupancy
   - channel 2: free occupancy
   - channel 3: unknown occupancy
+- velocity_grid.npy: for each cell, it constains the average velocity of its dynamic particles.
+The velocity is represented in cells per second.
+Note: in some corner cases (e.g. samples at the beginning of a sequence), there may be NaN or very large values in the velocities; your code should account for that.
+This file contains two channels:
+  - channel 0: velocity in the x axis
+  - channel 1: velocity in the y axis
 Refer to the original CMCDOT publication (https://hal.archives-ouvertes.fr/hal-01205298/) for further details.
 The gif visualization above uses the following color scheme: blue (static), green (dynamic), red (unknown) and black (free).

 ## Utility